DocBrown85/DocBrown85.github.io/_posts/2018-01-16-a-simple-todo-application-with-angularjs.md

 The *Model* is responsible for managing the data of the application.
 It responds to the request from the view and it also responds to instructions from the controller to update itself.

-The *View* means presentation of data in a particular format, triggered by a controller's decision to present the data.
+The *View* is responsible for data presentation in a particular format, triggered by a controller's decision to present the data.

 The *Controller* is responsible for responding to the user input and perform interactions on the data model objects.
 The controller receives the input, it validates the input and then performs the business operation that modifies the state